LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 The consortium SMITH (Smart Medical Information Technology for Health care) decided to apply IHE to share data between the hospitals and the DICs as well as between the DICs of the different hospitals.
 For details, see [4].
 The dotted lines indicate that there are still refinements to the corresponding tasks and entity types.
-Patient data (“EMR Data in UH Sources”) is taken from the electronic patient records of hospitals (“University Hospital (UH)”) and inserted into a separate storage area.
+Patient data ("EMR Data in UH Sources") is taken from the electronic patient records of hospitals ("University Hospital (UH)") and inserted into a separate storage area.
-There, the data are prepared and, in particular, semantically “nourished,” i.e., enriched.
+There, the data are prepared and, in particular, semantically "nourished," i.e., enriched.
-Also, certain rules and methods for processing the data are managed in this “Health Data Storage.”
-When the patients to whom these data belong have given their consent, the data are pseudonymized by a trustee unit and made available to research projects by the “Transfer Management.”
+Also, certain rules and methods for processing the data are managed in this "Health Data Storage."
+When the patients to whom these data belong have given their consent, the data are pseudonymized by a trustee unit and made available to research projects by the "Transfer Management."

 At each DIC’s site, application systems are needed to support the local DIC, i.e., supporting the execution of functions as well as storing and communicating the entity types.
 Data and knowledge sharing between sites and between patient care and research projects (Research & Development Factory) have to be enabled.